In Market Profile we see the movement of price as an auction between buyers and sellers negotiating value during the

 We get an exhaustion of an existing move as Buyers failed at an extension Higher.
 A drop materializes from this zone which can measure up to 2 ATR of the move from the FA point.
 Once this drop is done we look for the presence of responsive activity and Initiative activity at the other end to confirm if the initial drivers of the first auction are back in full force and gaining in strength and thereafter a visit to the Failed Auction is almost a certainty.

 The Failed auction levels are important support and resistance zones not just for Intraday Trading but also for swing trading.
 If you want to know how to use this strategy in a Live market situation join the Vtrender Mentoring Room where this strategy is just one of the many we trade with using the Nifty Futures and the Bank Nifty futures.

-To join the Trading Room visit – https://vtrender.com/trading-room/
+To join the Mentoring Room visit – https://vtrender.com/mentorship/